Kiran7007/Interview-Preparation/docs/kotlin.md

 parent.cancel()
 ```

-The child is cancelled because cancellation propagates from parent to
+- The child is cancelled because cancellation propagates from parent to
   child.

-But:
+- But:

 ```kotlin
 child.cancel()
 ```

-does not normally cancel the parent.
+- `child.cancel()` does not normally cancel the parent.

-Cancellation flows downward.
+- Cancellation flows downward.

 ---

 ## What is the difference between cancellation propagation and exception propagation?

-Cancellation:
+- Cancellation:

 ``` text
 parent cancelled